 Live USB setup:

-This is the ISO you’ll need to write to the USB drive.
+Download the ISO called Librem_14_EC_Update_stable from here.
+You’ll need to write this to a USB drive.

 Those that prefer command line can use this: